BabylonJS/Documentation/content/features/featuresDeepDive/events/observables.md

 ### Advanced Timer

 Apart from this quick function, you can use the AdvancedTimer class, which brings a bit more flexibility but is a lot more verbose.
-The object itself is reusable, so it can eventually saved a few unneeded calls and object creations.
+The object itself is reusable, so it can eventually save a few unneeded calls and object creations.
 The last example using the AdvancedTimer will look like this:

 ```javascript
 const guiButton = // created a GUI button